Kristian3333/Kristian3333.github.io/_pages/about.md

 ---

-Philosopher of science working on explanation, causation, and explanainable AI.
+Philosopher of science working on explanation, causation, and explainanable AI.